-Even if you don’t consider your home to be very cluttered, you have a few items lying around that you could do without.
+Even if you don’t consider your home very cluttered, you have a few items you could do without.
 You’ll find more if you look closely.

-There’s no shame in discovering that your home has turned into a storage unit for damaged, surplus, or expired items; it happens to everyone.
+There’s no shame in discovering that your home has become a storage unit for damaged, surplus, or expired items; it happens to everyone.

-You don’t realise how much household stuff you have until you relocate it to a new location.
-Suddenly, you’re surrounded by things you didn’t know you had or didn’t know you needed.
+You don’t realize how much household stuff you have until you relocate it to a new location.
+Then, suddenly, you’re surrounded by things you didn’t know you had or didn’t know you needed.

-When you’re ready to move, it’s the most significant time to get rid of everything you don’t need.
-You will save your time, money, and a lot of effort by getting rid of goods you don’t want or need.
+When you’re ready to move, eliminating everything you don’t need is the most significant time.
+You will save time, money, and a lot of effort by eliminating goods you don’t want or need.

 You won’t waste time packing up things you don’t like or need if you declutter before you move.
-You will need fewer movers to help you get everything to your new home because you will use relatively fewer boxes, take up less space on the moving truck, and use fewer boxes.
+In addition, you will need fewer movers to help you get everything to your new home because you will use relatively fewer boxes, take up less space on the moving truck, and use fewer boxes.

-Follow our room-by-room checklists below if you’re unsure what to get rid of.
-We’ll also provide you with some advice for getting started with decluttering at the end of the checklists.
+Follow our room-by-room checklists below if you’re unsure what to eliminate.
+We’ll also provide some advice for starting decluttering at the end of the checklists.

 Appliances For The Home